Košice: 17th century

-After World War I and during the gradual break-up of Austria-Hungary, the city at first became a part of the transient "Eastern Slovak Republic", declared on December 11, 1918, in Košice and earlier in Prešov under the protection of Hungary.
-On December 29, 1918, the Czechoslovak Legions entered the city, making it part of the newly established Czechoslovakia.
+After World War I and during the gradual break-up of Austria-Hungary, the city at first became a part of the transient Eastern Slovak Republic, declared on 11 December 1918, in Košice and earlier in Prešov under the protection of Hungary.
+On 29 December 1918, the Czechoslovak Legions entered the city, making it part of the newly established Czechoslovakia.
 However, in June 1919, Košice was occupied again, as part of the Slovak Soviet Republic, a proletarian puppet state of Hungary.
 The Czechoslovak troops secured the city for Czechoslovakia in July 1919, which was later upheld under the terms of the Treaty of Trianon in 1920.

 Fate of Košice Jews

-Jews had lived in Košice since the 16th century but were not allowed to settle permanently.
+Jews had lived in Košice since the 16th century, but were not allowed to settle permanently.
 There is a document identifying the local coiner in 1524 as a Jew and claiming that his predecessor was a Jew as well.
 Jews were allowed to enter the city during the town fair, but were forced to leave it by night, and lived mostly in nearby Rozunfaca.
-In 1840 the ban was removed, and, a few Jews were living in the town, among them a widow who ran a small Kosher restaurant for the Jewish merchants passing through the town.
+In 1840, the ban was removed, and a few Jews were living in the town, among them a widow who ran a small Kosher restaurant for the Jewish merchants passing through the town.

-Košice was ceded to Hungary, by the First Vienna Award, from 1938 until early 1945.
-The town was bombarded on June 26, 1941, by a still unidentified aircraft, in what became a pretext for the Hungarian government to declare war on the Soviet Union a day later.
+Košice was ceded to Hungary by the First Vienna Award from 1938 until early 1945.
+The town was bombarded on 26 June 1941, by a still unidentified aircraft, in what became a pretext for the Hungarian government to declare war on the Soviet Union a day later.

-The German occupation of Hungary led to the deportation of Košice's entire Jewish population of 12,000 and an additional 2,000 from surrounding areas via cattle cars to the concentration camps.